jeffreybarry/jeffreybarry/README.md

 **`Narrative Engineer (Creator/Developer/Mentor)`**

-🌱 crafting a systematic approach to interactive storytelling
+🌱 crafting tools for interactive storytelling

 <!--
 **jeffreybarry/jeffreybarry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.